 Comparative Analysis of Quantitative Detection Methods for Enumeration of HAB Species: Applications for Resource Management

-Project Status: This project began in January 2010 and is projected to be completed in December 2014
+Project Status: This project began in January 2010 and was completed in December 2014

 We are providing a thorough comparison of two different genetic methods used to quickly count the number of harmful algae present in a water sample.
 Our results will improve harmful algae monitoring and research, both in the laboratory and in the field.

 Multiple research initiatives have contributed to the development and validation of harmful algal bloom (HAB) detection and quantification technologies in laboratory and natural settings.
 Despite these advances, fundamental questions still remain unanswered, such as:

 Will each technique provide accurate and comparative results?

 Do cell growth and nutrient conditions affect the tests?

 Does calibration using laboratory cultures translate to accurate estimates of natural field populations?